What is a virtual COM port?

 A virtual COM port or a virtual serial port is an ideal solution for when a legacy software application expects a connection to a serial device port (COM port) but cannot connect, due to a physical lack of available serial ports.
 Instead, we reconfigure the computer to send serial port data over a local area network or the Internet as if over a true serial port.
 When the legacy application sends data to a serial COM port, it is actually transmitted over a TCP/IP network and back from the network to your legacy application -- and presto! -- we have a virtual serial or virtual COM port.

 Why should I use a virtual COM port?

-Most modern desktop computers and laptops no longer have the DB9's that were traditionally used to connect directly to hardware used in commercial or industrial environments.
-NetBurner provides a free virtual COM port application that transmits data over the network (Internet or LAN) to NetBurner Serial to Ethernet Servers.
-This saves time and money by allowing you to use your unmodified legacy applications.
+We’re going to help you get more life out of your serial system while keeping your computer in the 21st century.
+NetBurner provides a free virtual COM port application that creates a virtual COM port that can be used to transmit serial data over the network (Internet or LAN) to NetBurner Serial to Ethernet Servers or Core Modules.
+This saves time and money by allowing you to continue to use your existing legacy applications.

-Hardware and software required
+Hardware and software required for the example

 Our test setup

 We’re going to show you a very basic virtual com port configuration to display the ins and outs of getting a virtual com port running.
 We’re using our MTTTY serial terminal software as a placeholder for whatever legacy serial interface software app you may ultimately wish to use.
 MTTTY is a super useful serial communications diagnostic and debugging tool, so why not!